jonjejunum/jonjejunum/README.md

 ## My Projects

-- [Fantasy Premier League Automation and Optimization] (link to Project 1)
+- Fantasy Premier League Automation and Optimization

 ## Contact Me

 You can reach me at jhackett222@gmail.com